 Read moreRiver, art and activism

 This is a story about the river, art and environmental activism.
-Norfolk’s chalk rivers became a big theme during our residency programme last summer.
-As we are opening up a new round of the GroundWork artists residency programme, I am looking back to think about some of last year’s results and outcomes we can reflect […]
+Norfolk’s chalk rivers became a big theme during our residency programme in summer 2023.
+As we are opening up a new round of the GroundWork artists residency programme, in 2024, I am looking back to think about some of last year’s results and outcomes […]

 Read moreThe Art and Heritage of Waste